Adopting an Improvement Mindset

 Commit to improvement, not perfection.

-Tips for strengthening a weakness:
+Tips for Strengthening a Weakness:

 Just like physical strength, the more consistent repetitions increases over time results in added strength gains.